We just want to get to know you

 Surprisingly, the result is that other possibilities such as partner search, the search for people with similar interests and the extended display of information about themselves 2006 are still classified as very low.

-In addition, the users even then saw the advantage in just enough information about themselves to be able to have enough "fun" on Facebook.
-However, they were not worried about the release of this information.
-The argument for this was the selection that each user made in advance of the information release.
+In addition, even then, users saw the advantage of providing just enough information about themselves to have enough “fun” on Facebook to be able to have.
+However, they were little concerned about the release of this information.
+The argument for this was the selection made by each user in advance of the information notification.

 Your eCourse on Demand: Choose your personal eCourse on this or another desired topic, As a PDF download.
 Up to 30 lessons with each 4 learning task + final lesson.
 Please enter the title under "interests".
 Alternatively, we are happy to put together your course for you or offer you a personal regular eMailCourse including supervision and certificate - all further information!